 Gullfoss Waterfall

-You can easily access the falls from a large parking lot with a pathway and steps that allow for visitors to walk along the edge of the mighty waterfall.
+You can easily access the falls from a large parking lot with a pathway and steps that allow visitors to walk along the edge of the mighty waterfall.
 There’s also a cafe, gift shop, and restroom nearby.
-Chances are you’ll be joined here with a few tour bus groups so try to avoid midday if you want to avoid the crowds.
+Chances are you’ll be joined here by a few tour bus groups, so try to avoid midday if you want to avoid the crowds.

 Seljalandsfoss Waterfall

-Seljalandsfoss is located just off the Ring Road on the South Coast before the town of Vik.
-It’s a stopping point for just about every tour and can easily be combined with a visit to Skogafoss.
+Seljalandsfoss is just off the Ring Road on the South Coast, well before Vik.
+It’s a stopping point for almost every tour and can easily be combined with a visit to Skogafoss.
+This means it’s busy nearly all the time.
+If you want to beat the crowds and have it to yourself, as we did, I highly suggest arriving after 11 pm in the summer.
+We showed up at midnight and stayed until 3 am, which was magical.

 Skógafoss Waterfall

-If you could picture a waterfall in your head it would be Skógafoss.
-The classic shape of this Icelandic waterfall along with its convenient location and accessibility make this a waterfall a hit with everyone.
-Skógafoss is located right off the ring road eight before or after the town of Vik – depending on where you come from.
+If you could picture a waterfall, it would be Skógafoss.
+The classic shape of this Icelandic waterfall, along with its convenient location and accessibility, make it a hit with everyone.
+Skógafoss is located right off the ring road before or after the town of Vik, depending on where you come from.

 Dettifoss Waterfall

 Dettifoss is said to be the most powerful waterfall in Europe.
-The waterfall is monstrous and one of the most impressive natural landscapes in Iceland.
-You can hike right up to either side of the waterfall and you’ll feel the ground tremble beneath your feet.
+It is monstrous and one of the most impressive natural landscapes in Iceland.
+You can hike right up to either side of the waterfall, and you’ll feel the ground tremble beneath your feet.

-Its remote location in the North of Iceland makes for far fewer visitors than waterfalls on the South Coast of Iceland.
-The waterfall was most notably featured in the opening scene of Prometheus, check out the epic visuals from Ridley Scott’s opening.
+Its remote location in the North of Iceland attracts far fewer visitors than waterfalls on the South Coast.
+The waterfall was most notably featured in the opening scene of Prometheus; check out the epic visuals from Ridley Scott’s opening.

 Goðafoss Waterfall

-Goðafoss is one of most famous waterfalls in Iceland, but in my opinion, it certainly is not its most impressive.
-The waterfall in the Northeast is still spectacular none the less as its 30m wide and 12m high.
+Goðafoss is one of the most famous waterfalls in Iceland, but in my opinion, it certainly is not its most impressive.
+The waterfall in the Northeast is still spectacular, as it’s 30m wide and 12m high.
 What makes the waterfall significant is its historical importance.
-In the year 1100, the law speaker chose to convert from the Old Norse religion and to Christianity.
-In doing so he cast his old deities into the waterfall giving the waterfall its new name.
+In 1100 A.D., the law speaker converted from the Old Norse religion to Christianity.
+In doing so, he cast his old deities into the waterfall, giving the waterfall its new name.
 Goðafoss or “Waterfall of the Gods.”

 Bruarfoss Waterfall

 You might come to realize that names in Iceland are quite literal.
-Brúarfoss means “Bridge Fall,” due to the fact at one point a natural stone bridge had formed over the narrow gorge formed by the waterfall.
-The glacial waters here are a deep blue and the waterfall is prized for its beauty.
+Brúarfoss means “Bridge Fall” because, at one point, a natural stone bridge had formed over the narrow gorge formed by the waterfall.
+The glacial waters here are a deep blue, and the waterfall is prized for its beauty.
 Locals have even declared it “Iceland’s bluest waterfall,” which is saying something!

-Bruarafoss is not as well known as some of the other waterfalls on this list as it’s not easily accessible from the main road.
-It’s located in the west of Iceland and is less than an hour and a half from Reykjavik, so if you’re up for an adventure and checking out a place many others don’t know about head here!
+Bruarafoss is not as well known as other waterfalls, as it’s not easily accessible from the main road.
+It’s located in the west of Iceland and is less than an hour and a half from Reykjavik, so if you’re up for an adventure and want to check out a place many others don’t know about, head here!

 Svartifoss Waterfall